 Yes although your Solicitor will guide you through what can sometimes be a complicated exercise.

-Stamp Duty Land Tax is a tax levied throughout the UK on a range of property transactions.
-SDLT is usually paid by the incoming purchaser or tenant.
+Land and Buildings Transaction Tax (LBTT) is a tax levied in Scotland on a range of property transactions.
+Its English equivalent is Stamp Duty.
+LBTT is usually paid by the incoming purchaser or tenant.
 Different taxation rates apply and your Solicitor can advise on what rate should apply in any given transaction.

 These are fees payable to the Registers of Scotland to allow titles to be registered.
-These dues are in addition to Stamp Duty Land Tax.
+These dues are in addition to Land and Buildings Transaction Tax.

 Strictly speaking an entirely new mortgage deed will require to be registered over the new property and the old deed will require to be discharged.
 In practice many lenders will allow “porting” of mortgage accounts when somebody moves house.